 where $j$ and $k$ are the spatial and temporal indices, respectively.
 Thus, the error $\Upsilon_{j,k}^i$ is the normalized absolute error of each unscaled variable over the entire spatiotemporal domain.
-All figures represent a vertical cross-section of the $xy$-vertical plane where $z=0$ [$\text{m}$], as shown in Figure~\ref{fig:computational_domain}.
+All figures represent a vertical cross-section of the $xy$-vertical plane where $z=0$~mm, as shown in Fig.~\ref{fig:computational_domain}.
 To effectively compare the differences in scale, the velocity components are normalized by the maximum absolute value between $v_y$ and $v_r$.
-The case presented corresponds to the parameters~$(\mu_p, \mu_q)=(0.56, 0.95)$, which yields the largest average relative state error (see Figure~\ref{fig:state_error_all}).
+The case presented corresponds to the parameters~$(\mu_p, \mu_q)=(0.56, 0.95)$, which yields the largest average relative state error (see Fig.~\ref{fig:state_error_all}).

 We omit the pressure results since they are nearly uniform and exhibit no significant gradients across the entire vertical cross-sectional area.
 However, we note that the ROM captures the FOM pressure behavior, with a maximum pointwise error of 0.429\% at $t=1s$.
-Figure~\ref{fig:contour_temperature} shows that the ROM also predicts the temperature with high accuracy, producing a maximum error of $0.19\%$.
+Fig.~\ref{fig:contour_temperature} shows that the ROM also predicts the temperature with high accuracy, producing a maximum error of $0.19\%$.
 Although this maximum error occurs specifically under the wafer heater, the ROM captures the temperature distribution across the entire spatiotemporal domain, especially given the small variation in its scale.